 This is the easy route to popularity right here!
 Just whip up one of these babies for your friends and you’re it!

-Making this classic vegan chocolate cake is a breeze!
+How to make this classic vegan chocolate cake

 Did I mention how EASY it is to make?

-Then you just pour the batter out into greased and parchment lined 7 inch cake tins and bake for 30 minutes!
+Then you just pour the batter out into greased and parchment lined 7 inch cake pans (see notes below for larger cake pan sizes) and bake for 30 minutes!

 Frosting and Decorating